harshitaJain16/26thMay_B1_AI/README.md

-Gui Model to predict whether a person survived or died in Titanic crash using Logictic Regression
+Gui Model to predict whether a person survived or died in Titanic crash using Logistic Regression